SmithWillSuffice/ohanga-pai/content/empirical/301_2_macromodels_islm.md

 — $a_2$ reflects the income elasticity of imports,
 — $a_3$ measures exchange rate sensitivity.

 However, I prefer to just use data for NX, not a model fit, since most of the input data is readily available in monthly frequency.
+This means we can instead fit the parameters $a_1$, $a_2$, $a_3$ to the fetched FRED data, however this is _not_ and ISLM prediction, bemuse neon of the inputs $Y$, $e$ are ISLM predictions, so this is a pointless exercise unless you cannot find decent $NX$ data for your country of study.

+Actually, I realise all the data for the USA will probably not be available for any country you choose.
+Or it might be a pain-in-the-neck to gather, if so, then using fits for $a_1$, $a_2$, $a_3$ from available data for a similar country can be an option.
+But the USa will not be a "similar country" in all likelihood.
+However, OECD countries ted to have sufficient published econometric data, so all is probably not lost.

+These comments apply to *_all_** macroeconomic modelling, not just ISLM.
+So we should bookmarks these tips!

 **(c) Investment Sensitivity to Interest Rates ($b$):**